 Tariffs

-Wholesale Gas Pricing

 The pricing of natural gas delivered to the citygates of gas distribution companies is governed either by contracts for imported natural gas, or national policy for domestic gas.

+Import Pricing

 The bulk of imported gas will come from Bolivia through BBPL.
 The commodity pricing is based on the 1996 GSA between Petrobrás and YPFB.
-Of the 30 MMcmd, the first 16 MMcmd will have a base price of U$.95/Mmbtu, corrected according to a basket of three fuel oils - 50% Med Basis Italy, 25% Gulf Coast No. 6, and 25% NW Europe.
+Of the 30 MMcmd, the first 16 MMcmd will have a base price of US$.95/Mmbtu (escalated to US$1.06 in the twentieth year), corrected according to a basket of three fuel oils - 50% Med Basis Italy, 25% Gulf Coast No. 6, and 25% NW Europe.
 The index has base years of 1990-1992, excluding the Gulf War period.
-The subsequent 14 MMcmd has a commodity price of $1.20/MMbtu, indexed in the same manner.
+The subsequent 14 MMcmd has a commodity price of US$1.20/MMbtu, indexed in the same manner.
 GasPetro is the shipper for all of these volumes.

-The transport pricing of the first 18 MMcmd of capacity on BBPL (the TCQ) is U$.3186/MMbtu for the Bolivian side (GTB) and U$1.14/MMbtu for the Brazilian side (TBG), both in 1996 terms, with a .5% annual escalation.
-The next 6 MMcmd of capacity was bought under an advanced payment (the TCO).
-The price of this capacity has not yet been set formally, but the price suggested by Petrobrás to the market for transportation from Bolivia to Sao Paulo is U$1.00/MMbtu.
+The transport pricing of the first 18 MMcmd of capacity on BBPL (the TCQ) is US$.3176/MMbtu for the Bolivian side (GTB) and US$1.14/MMbtu for the Brazilian side (TBG), both in 1996 terms, with a .5% annual escalation.
+The next 6 MMcmd of capacity was bought under an advanced payment arrangement (the TCO) used to partially finance the construction of the BBPL.
+The price of this capacity has not yet been set formally, but the price suggested by Petrobrás to the market for transportation from Bolivia to Sao Paulo is US$1.00/MMbtu.
 The remaining 6 MMcmd of capacity (the TCX) has a transport price equal to the TCQ pricing.
-The variable transport charge in all cases is $.002/MMbtu for both GTB and TBG, corrected for US inflation in Bolivia, and Brazilian inflation for TBG.
-The five local distribution companies along the route of the BBPL have signed contracts for the off-take of 22 MMcmd of TCQ and TCX gas, but at prices that also include U$.08/MMbtu of fuel gas charges above the commodity and transport charges.
+The variable transport charge in all cases is US$.002/MMbtu for both GTB and TBG, corrected for US inflation in GTB and Brazilian inflation for TBG.
+The five local distribution companies along the route of the BBPL have signed contracts for the off-take of 22 MMcmd of TCQ and TCX gas, but at prices that also include US$.08/MMbtu of fuel gas charges above the commodity and transport charges.

+TBG was partially financed with sovereign loans from the World Bank and InterAmerican Development bank.
+These two banks included as covenants with the Brazilian government requirements to establish an open access, distance-based gas transport regime.
+To date, these banks have monitored progress toward these goals.
+The current TCQ, TCO, and TCX transport contracts provide the shipper, GasPetro, with certain preferential rights to use capacity installed for future firm service under these contracts, and for interruptible service using capacity already installed under these contracts.
+The provisions do not supercede the authority of ANP Portaria 169, however, and do not govern capacity installed to serve non-GasPetro firm shippers.

 The other imported gas contracts include the Cuiabá contract and the Sulgas contracts.
 In the Cuiabá contract, the price is established by the conditions of the winning bid.
 In the Sulgas contract, the gas will supply the AES power plant at Uruguaiana, as well as projected power plants near Porto Alegre.

-Until February 2000, domestic gas was always a bundled price delivered at city gates, with no distinction between commodity and transport.
-The MME and Ministry of Finance Portaria Interministerial 3, for the first time established unbundling in February 2000.
-As of April 2000, commodity prices will be R$2.97, with a base of September 1999, indexed to the same basket of fuels as the BBPL commodity, but the domestic base period will be June-August 1999, with an additional US dollar foreign exchange factor.
-Domestic transport from April through June 2000 will be a postage-stamp rate, costing R$.52/MMbtu.
-From July 2000, onwards, the domestic rates will be distance-based.

 A projected April comparison between domestic and Bolivian gas, based on Portaria 3 and the applicable indexes, in US$/MMBtu, is below.